-If you have good to excellent credit, prefer a simple cash-back rewards program that earns a decent rate, and you want a credit card that doesn’t charge an annual fee, the Capital One Quicksilver should make your short list.
-There are other credit cards could earn you cash back at a higher rate, but many lack a sign-up bonus or are more of a hassle to use.
-In the first year or two, the Quicksilver’s welcome bonus may put you ahead of those cards.
+If you have excellent credit and want a no-fuss cash-back rewards program with a decent rate, the Capital One Quicksilver Cash Rewards Credit Card should make your short list.
+There are other cards that earn you more per dollar, but many of them lack a bonus for new cardholders or are more of a hassle to use.

-Easy way to earn and redeem cash back
+Easy way to earn and redeem a solid rate of cash back

-- Easy way to earn and redeem cash back: You’ll earn a good flat rate of cash back with no limits and that you can redeem at any time—rewards never expire.
-You can even set up automatic redemptions (more on that below).
+- Easy way to earn and redeem a solid rate of cash back: You’ll earn a competitive flat rate of cash back with no limits that you can redeem at any time—and rewards never expire.
+You can even set up automatic redemptions.
+(More on that below.)

 If you’ve ever had a Capital One Quicksilver card before, you may not be eligible for this bonus.